umfy/sanguine-oasis/posts/3-actions.md

 - reload

 ## Rolling aganist active opposition

 When both sides of the conflict can use their skills to change the outcome of the situation, the larger level of success wins.
 On a draw, compare numbers on the higher dice.
 If it's still a draw, something unexpected happens that changes the situation completely.

-For Area of Effect opposition, only the most skilled target rolls for all participants.
+For Area of Effect opposition, only the most skilled target rolls for all opposing participants.

 #### Examples:
 Player hiding from the guards roll for Stealth ([D6,D8] -> [1,6]), one of the guards roll for Perception ([D6,D10] -> [3,8]).
 Both sides get a success but the guard wins the conflict (because 8 > 6).

 ### Fighting success

-Each success allows you to take one effect from the list below.
+Each success allows you to take one unique effect from the list below.
-You can empower your attack by spending 2 HP before the roll to gain additional effect.
+You can empower your attack by spending 1 HP before the roll to gain additional effect.
 This represents the physical exaustion caused by performing complicated manouver.

-- higher die damage
+- 1 damage + weapon damage
-- lower die damage
+- 1 damage
 - DoT ([D6], [D6] over 2 turns)
 - AoE
 - charge / range up